-On the morning of May 1, 2015, I strung some prayer flags about forty feet up in a maple tree on our bit of land on a Vermont hillside, and resolved to climb to this perch every day until the end of summer.
-I hoped it would be a form of spiritual practice, a meditation in movement, an immersion in the natural world, a way and place to ponder life, and an occasion to swing in a tree like a kid again—all possibly with a bit of adventure thrown in.
-It turned out to be all these things and more.
+On the morning of May 1, 2015, I strung some prayer flags about forty feet up in a maple tree on our bit of land on a Vermont hillside, and resolved to climb to this perch every day through the end of summer.
+I hoped it would be a form of spiritual practice, an immersion in the natural world, a way and place to ponder life, and an occasion to swing in a tree like a kid again—possibly with a bit of adventure thrown in.

-I climbed on sunny mornings up through caverns of green; in torrential afternoon rains; at twilight while woodcocks and barred owls called across a meadow full of fireflies; and at night by the light of the Milky Way.
-Summer ended, and fall was even more beautiful, the hills ablaze in the setting sun, so I kept on climbing; until the winter solstice, I told myself.
-But then with winter came intense blue skies above the white expanse of the meadow, an ice storm or two and a tree full of wind, and I couldn’t give it up.
-It nourished me in too many ways.
-I had fallen in love with it.
+I climbed on sunny mornings up through caverns of green; in torrential afternoon rains; at twilight as woodcocks and barred owls called across a meadow full of fireflies; and at night by the light of the Milky Way.
+Summer ended and fall was even more beautiful, hills on fire in the setting sun, so I kept on climbing; until the winter solstice, I told myself.
+With winter came intense blue skies, an ice storm or two, and a tree full of wind, and I couldn’t give it up.
+It was nourishing me in too many ways.
 So I kept on climbing, through to the end of the year, and into the next.
-And I am climbing still, every day without exception unless we are traveling; and sometimes then too, in some other tree.
+And I am climbing still, every day without exception, unless we are away; and sometimes then too, in some other tree.
 (On two days I have simply forgotten, once in July 2015, once in October 2017.
 The following days I climbed the tree 25 times in atonement and celebration.)

 Spiritual practice.
 Art project.
-Physical adventure.
-Exercise in attention.
-Occasion for playfulness.
-Inspiration for thought.
+Celebration of playfulness.
+Adrenaline-inducing physical adventure.
+Refuge and consolation.
 The search for a deeper and more intimate connection with the natural world.

 And it turns out there is nothing better than sitting thirty or forty feet up in a tree with your daughters, like koala bears, snapping goofy pictures and talking about life.

 The first year—which is perhaps the heart of this project—is presented as a traditional forward-reading narrative.
-The months since appear in blog format, moving backwards as one reads forward.
+The months since appear in blog format.
 The galleries offer a visual meditation on the tree and its countless elements and seasons.

 I climb, and these are the fruits.
-I hope they convey something of the experience of being in a tree.
+I hope they convey something of the experience of being in a tree every day.
 Enjoy!

 (All photographs taken with an iPhone 6s or a Canon Powershot SX50 HS.
-None are edited in any way.
 The only rule is that they must be taken from the tree itself, unless they are of stone stacks in the field.)